Q-REstraint/SOT Therapy

 This technique can help cancer patients inhibit tumor growth by interfering with the cancer cell’s ability to produce proteins necessary for survival.
 In viral infections, SOT may prevent the virus from reproducing within the body.
 This approach is less invasive than traditional treatments, such as chemotherapy, and aims to minimize side effects while maximizing therapeutic efficacy.

-The Benefits of SOT Therapy in Treating Chronic Conditions
+The Benefits of Q-REstraint/SOT Therapy in Treating Chronic Conditions

 • Targeted Therapy:

-Because SOT specifically targets the genetic material of cancer cells or pathogens, it minimizes damage to healthy cells.
+Because Q-REstraint/SOT specifically targets the genetic material of cancer cells or pathogens, it minimizes damage to healthy cells.
 This can result in fewer side effects than generalized treatments like chemotherapy or radiation.

 • Less Invasive: